Australian owned and operated. Supporting Australian small businesses for 10 years.

 This trend signals a clear shift in consumer preferences when making payments.
 One that calls for quick and seamless payments through smartphones and other digital devices.

-Technologies Driving the Change
+Technologies Driving the Change: Contactless Payments

 The shift to digital payments enhances the transaction process for both businesses and consumers.
+These technologies enable businesses to accept payments from a variety of sources, including cards, mobile devices, and digital wallets.

 Contactless payment technologies allow consumers to make more efficient transactions.
 They simply must tap their mobile device on a reader to be charged accordingly.